The Cooperative Difference

 The Electric Cooperative Story

 Cooperatives like Valley REC use seven basic principles as a guide for doing business.
 This set of guidelines can be stated many ways.
-The Pennsylvania Rural Electric Association describes the principles on its website in the following manner.
+The Pennsylvania Rural Electric Association describes the principles in the following manner.

 - Voluntary And Open Membership - Membership in a cooperative is available to all who can reasonably use its services, regardless of race, religion, sex or economic circumstances.

 - Democratic Member Control - Cooperatives are democratically controlled, with each member having one vote.
 As a result, control remains in the hands of all customers.
 Directors are elected from among the membership.

 - Member Economic Participation - Cooperatives provide services "at cost" and remain not-for-profit regardless of the value of benefits delivered.
 Any money left over after all expenses are paid - margins - belongs to the members.
 Each member's share in the margin is determined by the amount of his or her patronage, or use, of the cooperative’s services.